Catherine Connolly: International conflict

 A vocal critic of Israel and its war in Gaza, Connolly has called for solidarity with the Palestinian people; in April 2025, she said in the Dáil "I challenge all of us to stand up and stop the genocide taking place in our name, because we are complicit", while in July of the same year, she called Israel a "genocidal state".
 Connolly said the Irish government had been "dragging their feet" in imposing its planned sanctions against Israel, urging it not to water down the sanctions under pressure from US corporate interests.

 Connolly has condemned both Russia and NATO over the Russian invasion of Ukraine.
 She called the invasion "illegal and unacceptable" and said Russia "must immediately end its horrific assault".
 Highlighting Russian opposition to NATO enlargement, she said that "NATO has played a despicable role in moving forward to the border and engaging in warmongering.
 Ireland has been hypocritical on many levels".
-She has called for continued solidarity with the Ukrainian people and supports sanctions against Russia.
+She has called for continued solidarity with the Ukrainian people and supports sanctions against Russia but would like to see a “discussion on sanctions generally and whether they’re effective or not effective”.

 While Mayor of Galway from 2004 to 2005, Connolly spoke in opposition to the Iraq War.
 In 2017, she opposed sanctions against Ba'athist Syria during the Syrian civil war, stating that such sanctions were untargeted and only made the situation worse for Syrians.
 As part of a group including Mick Wallace, Clare Daly and Maureen O'Sullivan, Connolly visited Syria in 2018.
-They toured regime-controlled territory but did not meet members of the regime and according to Connolly "there was no praise for the regime in the company we were in".
+They toured regime-controlled territory and met members of a pro-regime militia but did not meet members of the government; according to Connolly "there was no praise for the regime in the company we were in".